novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 They spoke in a foreign language that Lee Hyun-woo couldn't hear.

-"The market economy is good.
-Anyone can make a lot of money."

 „Die Marktwirtschaft ist echt gut.
 Jeder kann ordentlich Kohle machen.“ (The market economy is really good.
 Anyone can make a lot of money.)

 „Ist schon krasser Kapitalismus, oder?“ (It's vulgar capital, isn't it?)